 As an educator, I continually struggle with knowing how to best evaluate writing assignments.
 Do I use a rubric?
-If I do, is it too wordy to be valuable to the students?
-Will the students even read it, or just look at the letter grade?
+If I do, will the students read it or just look at the letter grade?
 Do I merely write comments on the papers, or combine that with a rubric?
-How much time can I “afford” to give on feedback?
-How many times should we work on revisions, and how many drafts can a student create before we both get sick of the paper?
-Am I putting in more work than the actual student is in writing the piece?
-Likely these questions and more have confused your thinking as you work with student papers.
+How many drafts can a student create before we both get sick of the paper?
+Am I putting in more work grading than the student is in writing the piece?
+Many teachers encounter these questions and more as we work with student papers.

-For me, evaluating student writing has been a continual push and pull between wanting a streamlined, objective way to evaluate writing (wondering why I didn’t become a math or science teacher frequently haunts my thoughts) while acknowledging the craft and artistry, the subjective aspect of writing.
+For me, evaluating student writing has been a continual push and pull between wanting a streamlined, objective way to evaluate writing while also acknowledging the craft and artistry, the subjective aspect of writing.
 There may not be anything technically wrong with a piece of writing, but does that make it “effective”?
-This is what makes the arts and the humanities frustratingly wonderful and beautiful—and difficult to score because, until we have a better system, we must mark at least some student writing with grades.
-If we don’t, our administrators and parents will question what we are actually doing every day.
+This is what makes the arts and the humanities frustratingly wonderful and beautiful—and difficult to score because until we have a better system we must mark at least some student writing with grades.

-During the past two years, I have muddied the waters even more for myself by creating a semester long poetry unit that ends with a class sponsored poetry café complete with food, music, lanterns, and readings of student composed poetry.
-If evaluating essays is hard enough, poetry is even more challenging, because what is poetry anyway?
-(We talk about this consistently in class.
-“Mrs. Hess, can’t a poem be just one word?”
-“Well….”)
-So, what is a teacher to do?
+During the past two years, I have muddied the waters even more for myself by creating a semester long poetry unit that ends with a class sponsored poetry café complete with food, music, lanterns, and readings of student-composed poetry.
+If evaluating essays is hard enough, poetry is even more challenging because the standards for poetry are so fluid.

 After trying several different approaches, I have landed on something I am fairly happy with.
-It is not the panacea to heal all the harms of evaluating poetry in a classroom setting, but it does honor my expertise as the teacher, the students’ own perceptions of their quality of writing, and the impressions of third-party readers.
+It doesn’t solve all the struggles of evaluating poetry in a classroom setting, but it does honor the expertise of the teacher, the students’ own perceptions of their quality of writing, and the impressions of third-party readers.

-After trying out our system, I found and filled a couple of holes.
-1) The students really do need to use a bulleted rubric to show their reasoning.
-This helps the evaluation to be more objective.
-2) I did have a few students inflating their own grades.
+- Some students may try to inflate their own grades.
 To address this, I told the students that the grades given by a peer or by themselves had to be within 10% of mine.
 If any were outside of this margin, they would receive my score for that evaluator’s component.
-This helps keep students from inflating or tanking their own or another’s grade.
-I have been pleased to rarely need to resort to this.
+This helps keep students from inflating or deflating their own or another student’s grade.